puitiza/ecommerce/README.md

 These docker-compose commands can be used for various purposes, and here's a breakdown of how they're useful in different situations:

 1. **docker-compose up --build -d:**
-   - Use case: For development and quick testing where you need to constantly update the code and rebuild containers with the latest changes.
+   - Use a case: For development and quick testing where you need to constantly update the code and rebuild containers with the latest changes.
    - Explanation:
      - `up`: Starts all services defined in the docker-compose.yml file.
      - `--build`: Forces a rebuild of all service images before starting them, even if the image already exists.